Ero-232/2024-Fall-DSA-210-/readme2.md

 ## Visualizations and Analysis

-### Transaction Frequency Analysis- **Day of the Week:** The distribution of transaction counts by day of the week is shown in a bar chart.
+### Transaction Frequency Analysis **Day of the Week:** The distribution of transaction counts by day of the week is shown in a bar chart.
 **Hourly Activity:** The quantity of transactions for each hour is shown in another bar chart.

 This is an hourly activity.
 The quantity of transactions for every hour of the day is depicted in another bar chart.